Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Icon Styles

-The examples above used a single icon style with an ID of `icon` but the creator of the GPX / GPZ may name the style however they wish.
+The examples above used a single icon style with called `icon` but the creator of the GPX / GPZ may name the icon style as they desire.

-Different creators of GPX / GPZ files may have different requirements, including the desire to use multiple icon styles within a single GPX file.
+Different creators of GPX / GPZ files may have different requirements, including the desire for multiple icon styles within a single GPX file.